Best Dry Fruits for Breastfeeding Moms

 Pistachios are a great natural source of omega-3 fatty acids that can help develop a baby's brain.

-Walnuts during breastfeeding
+Walnuts during Breastfeeding

 Walnut (Akhrot) is one of the best nuts for lactating mothers.
+Walnuts are a good source for you and your fetus's nervous system.

 The amino acids in nuts are building blocks for Serotonin.